Frequently Asked Questions

 Does Darkroom support the RAW file format used by my camera?

 Most likely yes.
-As of iOS 10 and upwards, Darkroom uses Apple provdided system-level support to handle RAW files.
+As of iOS 10 and upwards, Darkroom uses Apple provided system-level support to handle RAW photos.
 As such they do the heavy lifting for us.
 They have conveniently created a full list of supported cameras for all of us: iOS 10, iOS 11, iOS 12.

 It is possible, when you buy a completely new camera, that support isn't available yet.
-Fortunatley Apple updates the supported camera list regularly through software updates.
+Fortunately Apple updates the supported camera list regularly through software updates.